-- Homework is assigned nearly every week based on the 13 units in the course outline.
-Weekly assignments in MML must be completed not later than beginning of class of the next week for full credit.
-Each homework assignment is worth 10 points.
+- Online homework is assigned nearly every week based on the 5 units in the course outline.
+Assignments in MML must be completed not later than the posted due date for full credit.
+Each homework assignment is worth 20 points.
 A 10% penalty may be incurred if your homework is late.
 You will not be able to go back to improve your grade after the due date.
 The online homework is worth 15% of your overall course grade. - Each unit will have a separate written homework due when the online homework is due.
-These written assignments must be completed not later than beginning of class of the next week for full credit.
+These written assignments must be completed not later than the posted due date for full credit.
 Each homework assignment is worth 20 points.
 The written homework is worth 20% of your overall course grade. - PROJECTS: During the semester, projects will be assigned in each unit.
-If available, you may have some class time to begin or work on the project, but it will be designed for you to complete at home.
 If you are working on this project in groups, you must demonstrate that you contributed to the group answer.
 I also require individual submissions of the project, not one group paper.
 The projects are worth 20% of your overall course grade.